This post was updated Nov. 13, 2018.

-Thai nagas figuratively slithered over from India and took up positions as sentries at almost all Buddhist wats.
+Thai Nagas figuratively slithered over from India and took up positions as sentries at almost all Buddhist wats.

 Why snarling, fanged-toothed Nagas are perched at the entrances to wats is a disputed topic.
 There is no simple answer.

-The easiest answer is that nagas ward off evil spirits from entering the wat.
+The easiest answer is that Nagas ward off evil spirits from entering the wat.
 Makes sense.
-After all, nagas are always fearsome, with wild eyes and mouth wide-open showing off an impressive set of choppers.
+After all, Nagas are always fearsome, with wild eyes and mouth wide-open showing off an impressive set of choppers.
 Any evil spirit with half a brain would never dare to try to get by one of these creatures.

-But a more complicated answer is that Buddhist nagas represent serpents from the river and many scholars argue that they represent water and therefore fertility.
+But a more complicated answer is that Buddhist Nagas represent serpents from the river and many scholars argue that they therefore represent water and fertility.

 Regardless of the exact reasons why Nagas are placed at temple entrances, their ubiquitous presence indicates their importance to Buddhist temple iconography.
 A lot of work goes into creating a Naga and that alone tells us of their spriritual importance.

 New, lavish wats are sprouting up throughout Thailand, especially in the north.
-The Blue Wat, the White Wat (Wat Rong Khun near Chiang Rai) and Wat Baan Den (Click here to read my blog entry about this wat.) are just a few of these modern wats that push the boundry of Buddhist art and architecture.
+The Blue Wat, the White Wat (Wat Rong Khun near Chiang Rai) and Wat Baan Den (Click here to read my blog entry about this wat.) are just a few of these modern wats that push the boundary of Buddhist art and architecture.

-The Buddhist temple designers of these new wave wats have also concentrated their talents on designing fantastical nagas far beyond their counterparts of the past.
+The Buddhist temple designers of these new wave wats have also concentrated their talents on designing fantastical Nagas far beyond their counterparts of the past.
 The new breed of nagas are gigantic, colorful, and sometimes whimsical.
 They demand accomplished artisans and lots of baht to build them.

-Although no Buddhist monk would ever admit to it, there seems to be a competition of sorts as to which new wat has the most unusual naga.
+Although no Buddhist monk would ever admit to it, there seems to be a competition of sorts as to which new wat has the most unusual Naga.

 Naga…Whose Your Daddy?